Azure/ADX-in-a-Day-Lab2/README.md

 ---
 #### Task 4: Use .show commands 🎓

-Write a command to count the number commands that you run (use the User column), in the past 7 day.
+Write a command to count the number commands that you run (use the User column), in the past 4 hours.

 Reference:
 [.show commands](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/commands)